Shotcrete: Shotcrete vs. gunite

 Gunite was originally a trademarked name that specifically referred to the dry-mix pneumatic cement application process.
 In the dry-mix process, the dry sand and cement mixture is blown through a hose using compressed air, with water being injected at the nozzle to hydrate the mixture, immediately before it is discharged onto the receiving surface.
 Gunite was the original term coined by Akeley, trademarked in 1909 and patented in North Carolina.
 The concrete mixture is applied by pneumatic pressure from a gun, hence gun-ite.

 The term Gunite became the registered trademark of Allentown Equipment, the oldest manufacturer of gunite equipment.
 Other manufacturers were thus compelled to use other terminology to describe the process such as shotcrete, pneumatic concrete, guncrete, etc.

 Shotcrete is an all-inclusive term for spraying concrete or mortar with either a dry or wet mix process.
-However, shotcrete may also sometimes be used (incorrectly) to distinguish wet-mix from the dry-mix method.
+However, shotcrete may also sometimes be used to distinguish wet-mix from the dry-mix method.
 The term shotcrete was first defined by the American Railway Engineers Association (AREA) in the early 1930s.
 By 1951, shotcrete had become the official generic name of the sprayed concrete process—whether it utilizes the wet or dry process.